Pressure-tests the premise.

 More efficient use of team and budget.

-Context retrieval.
-Not context loss.
+Context carried forward.
+Not context lost.

 “How did we decide pricing for workspaces?”